9th Std Science Term 1 Solution in English | Lesson.5 Atomic Structure

 2,8,8,2 2,8,8 (completely filled)

-IX.
+VII.
 Short answer

-1. State the law of multiple proportion?
+1. State the law of multiple proportions?

-When two elements A and B combine together to form more than one compound, then masses of A which separately combines with a fixed mass of B are in simple ratio.
+When two elements A and B combine together to form more than one compound, then masses of A which separately combines with a fixed mass of B are in a simple ratio.

 2. List the uses of isotopes?